Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Methodology

-for some monotonically increasing $\alpha:[0,1]\to[0,1]$ such that $\alpha(0) = 0$ and $\alpha(1) = 1$.
-It is clear that the \mcmc moves between iterations need to be similar to those in the \rjmcmc or \smcone algorithms.
-The difference is that instead of efficient exploration of the whole model space, only moves between two models are required and the sequence of distributions employed helps to ensure exploration of both model spaces.
-The algorithm for this particular sequence of distribution is outlined in Algorithm~\ref{alg:smc3}.
-It can be extended to other possible sequence of distributions between models.
+where $\Mk[t]\in\{\Mk,\Mk[k+1]\}$ and the ``prior'' over models at time $t$, $\pi_t(\Mk[k+1]) := \alpha(t/T_k)$, for some monotonically increasing bijection $\alpha:[0,1]\to[0,1]$.
+The \mcmc moves between need to be similar to those in the \rjmcmc or \smcone algorithms.
+However, instead of efficient exploration of the whole model space, only moves between two models are required and the sequence of distributions employed helps to ensure exploration of both model spaces.
+Algorithm~\ref{alg:smc3} uses this particular sequence of distribution but other sequence of distributions between models could be employed.

-An advantage of this approach is that it provides direct estimate of the Bayes factor which is of interest for model comparison purpose while not requiring exploration of as complicated a space as that employed within \rjmcmc or \smcone.
-The estimating of normalizing constant in \smcthree can follows in exactly the same manner as in the \smctwo case.
+An advantage of this approach is that it provides direct estimates of the Bayes factor which is of interest for model comparison purpose while not requiring exploration of as complicated a space as that employed within \rjmcmc or \smcone.
+The estimation of normalizing constant in \smcthree follows in exactly the same manner as in the \smctwo case.
 In \smcthree, the same estimator provides a direct estimate of the Bayes factor.